In the stillness of restorative practice, we aren’t just resting; we are remembering the architecture of our own peace.

 • Dates: July -August 2026

-• Tuition: $989.00 (AYTT graduates enquire about discounted tuition and this program is included in the Atlas 500hr YTT program - Specializations)
+• Tuition: $989.00 (AYTT graduates enquire about discounted tuition and this program is included in the Atlas 500hr and 1000hr YTT programs - Specializations)

 PREREQUISITES